Activate Your Character Strengths: The Path to Authentic Happiness

 1. Register for a free account on the University of Pennsylvania Authentic Happiness website and take the VIA Survey of Character Strengths.

-Apparently, they are both scientifically validated.
+According to the sites, they are both scientifically validated.

 Play to Your Signature Strengths for Authentic Happiness